Unified bijections for planar hypermaps with general cycle-length constraints: Master bijection for hypermaps

 \subsection{Relation with the master bijection for maps defined in \cite{BFgir}}

 In a preceding article~\cite{BFbij} we gave master bijections for planar maps.
 More precisely, we considered \emph{bi-oriented} planar maps.
-A \emph{bi-orientation} of a map is a choice of a direction for each half-edges of the map (thus there are 4 ways of bi-orienting any edge).
+A \emph{bi-orientation} of a map is a choice of a direction for each half-edge of the map (thus there are 4 ways of bi-orienting any edge).
 Seeing maps as a special case of hypermaps, we can describe a bi-orientation as a hyperorientation of the associated hypermap in the way indicated in Figure~\ref{fig:equivalence_local_rule}.

-The master bijection in~\cite{BFbij} consists of 3 constructions denoted $\Phi_+$, $\Phi_-$, $\Phi_0$ operating on 3 families $\cOp$, $\cOm$, $\cO_0$ of bi-orientations.
+The master bijection in~\cite{BFbij} consists of 3 constructions denoted by $\Phi_+$, $\Phi_-$, $\Phi_0$ operating on 3 families $\cOp$, $\cOm$, $\cO_0$ of bi-orientations.
 It is easy to check that, under the classical identification of blowing each edge of a map into a dark face of degree $2$, the families $\cOp$, $\cOm$, $\cO_0$ of bi-orientations considered in~\cite{BFbij} identify respectively to the subfamilies of $\cHp$, $\cHm$, $\cHz$ where all inner dark faces are of degree $2$.
 Moreover the local rules to carry out the bijections are equivalent under this identification, see Figure~\ref{fig:equivalence_local_rule}.
 Hence Theorems~\ref{theo:master_bij1} and~\ref{theo:master_bij2} extend the results given in~\cite{BFbij} about the master bijections for maps.

-The proof of Theorems~\ref{theo:master_bij1} and~\ref{theo:master_bij2} could actually be obtained using a reduction to the results about the master bijection for maps established in \cite{BFbij}.
+The proof of Theorems~\ref{theo:master_bij1} and~\ref{theo:master_bij2} could actually be obtained using a reduction to the results about the master bijection for maps established in \cite{BFbij}\footnote{In this reduction we would apply the master bijection of \cite{BFbij} to partially oriented maps, and observe that one can characterize the mobiles which are the image of (hyperoriented) hypermaps (because bicolorability of the faces can be detected on the associated mobiles).}.
 These in turn, were obtained using results established in \cite{OB:boisees}.
-Instead we chose to give a simplified -- self contained -- proof in Section~\ref{sec:proof_master_bij}.
+Instead we chose to give a simplified -- self-contained -- proof in Section~\ref{sec:proof_master_bij}.